Alexander Burdonsky: Theater career

 In 1951, at his father’s insistence, Burdonsky was enrolled in the Kalinin Suvorov Military School, where he studied for two years.
 After completing seventh grade in 1955, he entered the Theatrical Art and Technical School to study stage design, while also participating in amateur performances at the Pioneer House on Tikhvin Lane.

 After graduating from the school in 1958, Burdonsky worked as a props artist in various Moscow theaters.
-In 1966, he enrolled at GITIS (the Russian Institute of Theatre Arts) in the directing department, studying under Maria Knebel.
-Burdonsky was also accepted into the acting studio of the Sovremennik Theatre under Oleg Nikolayevich Yefremov.
+In 1966, he enrolled at GITIS (Russian Institute of Theatre Arts) in the directing department, studying under Maria Knebel.
+Burdonsky was also accepted into the acting studio of the Sovremennik Theatre under Oleg Yefremov.

 Upon graduating from GITIS in 1971, Burdonsky was invited by Anatoly Efros to play the role of Romeo in a Shakespeare production at the Malaya Bronnaya Theatre.
 Three months later, Knebel invited him to the Central Theatre of the Soviet Army to direct the play He Who Gets Slapped by Leonid Andreyev, featuring Andrei Popov and Vladimir Zeldin.
 After the production premiered in 1972, the theatre’s artistic director, Andrei Popov, offered Burdonsky a permanent position there.

 Personal life

-Burdonsky was married to his classmate, Dalia Tamulevičiūtė (1940–2006), a Lithuanian theatre director, Honored Art Worker of the Lithuanian SSR, and the chief director of the Lithuanian Youth Theatre who died in 2006.
+Burdonsky was married to his classmate, Dalia Tamulevičiūtė (1940–2006), a Lithuanian theatre director, Honored Worker of the Arts Industry of the Lithuanian SSR, and the chief director of the Lithuanian Youth Theatre who died in 2006.
 The couple had no children.

 Burdonsky died of cancer on May 23, 2017, at the age of 75.